Chapter 6 Raw Data Pretreatment

 Nikolskiy, Igor, Nathaniel G. Mahieu, Ying-Jr Chen, Ralf Tautenhahn, and Gary J. Patti.
 2013.
 “An Untargeted Metabolomic Workflow to Improve Structural Characterization of Metabolites.”
 Analytical Chemistry 85 (16): 7713–19. https://doi.org/10.1021/ac400751j.

 Reuschenbach, Max, Felix Drees, Torsten C. Schmidt, and Gerrit Renner.
 2023. qBinning: Data Quality-Based Algorithm for Automized Ion Chromatogram Extraction from High-Resolution Mass Spectrometry.”
-Analytical Chemistry, September. https://doi.org/10.1021/acs.analchem.3c01079.
+Analytical Chemistry, ahead of print, September. https://doi.org/10.1021/acs.analchem.3c01079.

 Rusconi, Filippo.
 2019. mineXpert: Biological Mass Spectrometry Data Visualization and Mining with Full JavaScript Ability.”
 Journal of Proteome Research 18 (5): 2254–59. https://doi.org/10.1021/acs.jproteome.9b00099.